Nwakakukaks/tezos/README.md

 - 🧙 **Fruit Wizard -** Fruit wizards can turn a combination of less rare fruits into more rarer ones.
 The original set of less rare FRUIT tokens are burnt and the newly generated rare FRUIT is given to the player.
 - ⚡️ **Flash Loans -** The Box Pool exposes a flash loan system that can be used to retrieve loans in kUSD that can be returned with a 1% fee in the same block.

-**NOTE:** Other relevant instructions regarding the gameplay are listed on the website [box-defi.vercel.app](https://box-defi.vercel.app)

 ## Crypto-Economics